Last Updated: 2/27/23 | February 27th, 2023

 By today’s standards, they are average suburban homes.
 You wouldn’t stop and think “Wow, that is a mansion!”
 But for the period, these homes were an ornate testament to the planters’ great wealth, with high ceilings, intricate wallpaper designs, and multiple stories.
 They were filled with fine china, exotic carpets, and expensive furniture.

-There are over 20 homes here.
+There are over 20 homes in Natchez.
 I didn’t get to see them all, as many are private residencies.
-But I saw a lot – and the following are my favorite historic homes to visit in Natchez:
+But I saw a lot — and the following are my favorite historic homes to visit in Natchez:

 This was one of the most interesting of all the homes.
 It had stunning grounds and an incredible design featuring a huge onion-shaped dome.
 It’s the largest octagonal house in the United States and entirely unique.

-Construction began in 1859, however, the owner died before most of the house was completed, leaving the entire upper floor unfinished (to this day, only a handful of the rooms are finished)
+Construction began in 1859, however, the owner died before most of the house was completed, leaving the entire upper floor unfinished.
+The Civil War stopped the rest of the construction (to this day, only a handful of the rooms are finished)

 I found this mansion to have the most beautiful interior of the handful of antebellum homes I visited.
 Built in 1823, its design was so popular that it inspired many other homeowners in the region to mimic its Greek Revival style.